simhayn/basil_genetics/README.md

 - [Contact](#contact)

 ## Overview
-This repository contains scripts and data for performing genetic mapping and QTL analysis in basil.
+This repository contains code and data for performing genetic mapping and QTL analysis in basil.
 The goal is to identify genetic regions associated with important traits in basil, such as disease resistance and red coloring.

 ## Thesis Information
 This project was conducted as part of my master's thesis at Bar Ilan University.
 The research was aimed at advancing our understanding of the genetic basis of key traits in basil, with potential applications in breeding and agriculture.